-This perennial reach of surface water flow is located in Mineral Creek from 6.9 to 1.6 kilometers upstream of the confluence with Devils Canyon, starting just above the confluence with Lyon's Fork wash, and continuing for 5.3 kilometers downstream towards Big Box Dam (Figure 1).
+This perennial reach of surface water flow is located in Mineral Creek from 6.9 to 1.6 kilometers upstream of the confluence with Devils Canyon, starting just above the confluence with Lyon's Fork wash, and continuing for 5.3 km downstream towards Big Box Dam (Figure 1).
 Sampling locations along this reach include MC 5.2C and MC 3.3C, and a pressure transducer (Lower Mineral) has been installed in a narrow channel of Apache Leap Tuff located at MC 3.3C to monitor surface water flow.

 Surface water occurrence surveys have been conducted in the Mineral Creek study area starting in 2011.
-Average discharge measured at Upper Mineral datasonde ranges from 0 to 0.020 cfs, and from 0.05 to 4.01 cfs, since 2011 (M&A 2017).
+Average discharge measured at Upper Mineral datasonde ranges from 0 to 0.020 cubic feet per second (cfs), and from 0.05 to 4.01 cfs, since 2011 (M&A 2017).

 Photograph A-41.
-Designated location of Lower Mineral datasonde, September 2008
+Designated Location of Lower Mineral Datasonde, September 2008